Gothic 1 Remake: Gameplay

-Development and gameplay
+Development

-In May 2019, the Austrian computer game publisher THQ Nordic bought the German development studio Piranha Bytes, which were the creators and owners of the Gothic series.
-This title and ownership passed to THQ Nordic.
+In May 2019, the Austrian computer game publisher THQ Nordic acquired German developer Piranha Bytes, the creators and intellectual property owners of the Gothic series.
+Piranha Bytes declined to develop another Gothic game, instead choosing to focus on other games such as ELEX.

-In December 2019, the Spanish branch of THQ Nordic, THQ Barcelona, released the game demo Gothic Playable Teaser and at the same time started a public survey to get feedback from the fan community on the demo and on the idea of a remake.
-The response to it was relatively high, with over 180,000 downloads of the demo and over 30,000 responses, which varied accordingly.
-In February 2020, THQ Nordic announced the production of the remake.
-According to the publisher, over 90% of the players were in favor for a production of a remake.
-Aside from certain graphics taken from the playable teaser, there was a "complete reboot" in game design, after the community feedback on the demo called for a remake that was more close to the original than the demo itself.
+The Spanish branch of THQ Nordic, THQ Barcelona, released a game demo, titled Gothic Playable Teaser, in December 2019 and began a public survey to gather feedback regarding the demo and the a potential remake of Gothic.
+Over 180,000 downloads of the demo were reported in March 2023 and over 30,000 responses, mostly mixed.
+According to THQ Nordic, over 90% of the players were in favor for a production of a remake.
+THQ Nordic announced the remake's production in February 2020.
+The playable teaser was scrapped and a "complete reboot" was green-lit based on the community feedback, which called for a remake that was closer to the original.